polothy/blog/content/post/2018-10-09-heart-makefile.md

 Now with `make`, I am automating _all the things_ and writing less documentation.
 Win win for me.
 Another great thing about `make` is that it is usually already installed.
-This means that most people do not have to install something in order use your automation tool of choice (EG: it's as convient as Bash scripts).
+This means that most people do not have to install something in order use your automation tool of choice (EG: it's as convenient as Bash scripts).

 Some other things I like about `make`: